psyanite/crust/README.md

 * Fix up .idea in .gitignore for other projects
 * Fix store name is center aligned when no text in post

-* In edit post mode, just Navigator.pop
--- To reproduce: go to my profile, edit a post, get redirected to store page
+* After I edit a post, I want to see the post have been updated on the same page that I was on

 ## Done